-Figure 11: Equipoise

-I wondered if it were possible that these white spheres could possibly be Bodhicitta, compassion, similarly envisioned in the tantric (Tibetan secret) visualizations.
+Figure 12: Equipoise, Oil on wood, 1997, 38" x 38" I wondered if it were possible that these white spheres could possibly be Bodhicitta, compassion, similarly envisioned in the tantric (Tibetan secret) visualizations.

 In "Delicately Tangled in the Sway" I looked deeper into the heart of hearts, where the experience of loving is felt.